 None of the above 4 are good or bad.
 I stress that.
 For example, 3 & 4 may be appropriate if you have a highly complex product and/or a globally distributed team working on the same product set. #1 or #2 may be appropriate for a startup or a company that prides that culture.

 Culture is how people feel when they come to work every day.
 Do they feel safe, do they feel recognition & rewards are fair, compensation fairness, promotions are given to those deserving it, diversity, equal opportunities, are leaders being honest, sense of purpose related to the work they perform every day, does the org care about you, empowerment, etc. You cannot use a guide book and “implement” it.
-But if you are a keep observer/listener, you can sense it when you see a team working well (or not) and is happy (or unhappy & stressed).
+But if you are a keen observer/listener, you can sense it when you see a team working well (or not) and is happy (or unhappy & stressed).
 And culture is never static.
 It keeps changing every day as we all collectively perform our work and interact with each other.
 An Engineering Manager has a big part to play here since he/she is the first line of formal management leadership.
 You can influence the culture to some extent within your immediate sphere of influence (your team and your direct org).
-There will be areas you have no control of.
+But there will be areas you have no control of.
 For example, you may recommend someone for a well-deserved promotion, but the corporate process may not align to get that approved.
 Does not make the Corporate process evil; just means there are constraints that do not allow moving forward (whether we like those constraints or not).